 Minimum Qualifications: Education and Experience: Bachelor’s Degree desired in computer science or a related field; five years of system administration experience and related technical experience; or an equivalent combination of education and experience.

 License: Valid Massachusetts driver’s license and a dependable vehicle.

 Knowledge, Ability, and Skill: Thorough knowledge of information technology, networks, operating systems and system analysis; knowledge of applications, particularly those for use in local government.
 Ability to identify and solve a range of problems; ability to provide technical support; ability to communicate effectively in written and oral form; ability to explain technology to system users.
 Excellent communication skills and public relations skills; skill in applying technological solutions to local government problems.

 Minimal physical effort is required to perform most duties; some duties require moderate effort.
 Required to stand, walk, sit, speak, hear and use hands to operate equipment.
 Vision requirements include the ability to read and analyze documents and use computers.

 Salary $75,717-$88,312, 6 step position, step increases on anniversary date of hire until reach maximum step, position includes medical & other fringe benefits.

 Brockton requires residency within 1 year of employment.
 AA/EEO.

-Send a cover letter, resume, copy of valid MA Drivers License, & copy of driving record from MA Registry of Motor Vehicles to Maureen Cruise, Director of Personnel, City of Brockton, 45 School Street, Brockton, MA 02301, via e-mail at firstname.lastname@example.org, facsimile to 508-580-7133.
+Send a cover letter, resume, copy of valid MA Drivers License, & a copy of attested driving record from MA Registry of Motor Vehicles to Maureen Cruise, Director of Personnel, City of Brockton, 45 School Street, Brockton, MA 02301, via e-mail at firstname.lastname@example.org, facsimile to 508-580-7133.
 Position open until filled.
 Finalists will be subject to a Criminal Offender Record Information (CORI) check and a pre-employment physical, which includes a drug & alcohol screening.